h4xhor/Kickstart-Windows-on-ESXi/README.md

 Kickstarts Windows Desktop 10 from a single ISO.

+### Kickstart Win10 BIOS autounattend WinPE ISO on Linux for ESXi

+### Kickstart Win10 UEFI autounattend Dual ISO on Linux for ESXi

 ### Kickstart Win10 UEFI autounattend Single ISO on Linux for ESXi

+### Kickstart Win2016 BIOS autounattend Dual ISO on Linux for ESXi

 ### Kickstart Win2016 BIOS autounattend Single ISO on Linux for ESXi

+### Kickstart Win2016 BIOS autounattend WinPE ISO on Linux for ESXi

+### Kickstart Win2019 BIOS autounattend Dual ISO on Linux for ESXi

 ### Kickstart Win2019 BIOS autounattend Single ISO on Linux for ESXi

 Kickstarts Windows Server 2019 from a single ISO.

+### Kickstart Win2019 BIOS autounattend WinPE ISO on Linux for ESXi

+### Kickstart Win2022 BIOS autounattend Dual ISO on Linux for ESXi

 ### Kickstart Win2022 BIOS autounattend Single ISO on Linux for ESXi

+### Kickstart Win2022 BIOS autounattend WinPE ISO on Linux for ESXi

+### Kickstart Win2022 UEFI autounattend WinPE ISO on Linux for ESXi

 ### Kickstart Windows 10 DVD on ESXi with 2 ISOs